Skip to content

 Open the Nuxt devtools and check the rstore tab:

-Devtools screenshot of the models tab
+Devtools screenshot of the collections tab

 Devtools screenshot of the history tab